suryasen86/suryasen86/README.md

 - 👋 Hi, I’m suryasen Vishwakarma
 - 👀 I’m interested in python programming
 - 🌱 I’m currently learning data science
-- 💞️ I’m looking to collaborate on  machine learning
+- 💞️ I’m looking to collaborate on devops

 <!---
 tonudon86/tonudon86 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.